-- Remove any other garbage collector.
+- It is not a goal to remove any other garbage collector.

-gc/cms directory and remove options pertaining solely to the CMS collector.
-References to the CMS collector in the documentation will also be purged.
-Tests trying to use the CMS collector will be removed or adapted as necessary.
+gc/cms directory in the source tree, and remove options that pertain solely to CMS.
+References to CMS in the documentation will also be purged.
+Tests that try to use CMS will be removed or adapted as necessary.

-Java HotSpot(TM) 64-Bit Server VM warning: Ignoring option UseConcMarkSweepGC; support was removed in <version>
+Java HotSpot(TM) 64-Bit Server VM warning: Ignoring option UseConcMarkSweepGC; \ support was removed in <version>

 and the VM will continue execution using the default collector.

 Users can move to the G1 garbage collector or any of the other collectors.
-Users that absolutely require CMS may still use it as long as it remains supported in earlier releases.
+Users that absolutely require CMS may still use it for as long as it remains supported in earlier releases.